foosasugaome/express-finance/README.md

 ## MVP
 1. Creation of registration and login page.
-All data will be store in PostgresSql.
+All data will be stored in PostgresSql.
 2. Search and save stocks to portfolio and/or watchlist.
 3. Display stock prices.
 4. Show performance of stocks in the portfolio.